billkarsh/SpikeGLX/Markdown/OBXTab_Help.md

 ## Copy

-Select a Onebox and copy its settings to a specified other Onebox, or to all other Oneboxes.
+Select a OneBox and copy its settings to a specified other OneBox, or to all other OneBoxes.

 * This does NOT copy `measured sample rates`.